 Keep in mind that wedding coordinators frequently have “specialties.”
 Some may have focused on large, formal weddings vs. small, intimate gatherings.
 Does your applicant’s background mesh with your needs?
 Think carefully about what you want from a wedding coordinator.
 He or she should excel at the type of wedding you envision.

 If you intend to let the wedding coordinator do all the work, you may do best with experience.
-On the other hand, if you will be reasonably involved in the planning process and will be keeping careful track of what the coordinator is doing, enthusiasm may trump experience in many cases.
+On the other hand, if you will be reasonably involved in all steps for planning a wedding and will be keeping careful track of what the coordinator is doing, enthusiasm may trump experience in many cases.

 Like any other professional, wedding coordinators have their own preferred way of working.
 Some offer all-inclusive wedding packages while others have a menu of a la carte services.

 Before you even begin the interview process, you should have an idea of what services you will need.
 Do you need a person to be there on your wedding day to ensure it runs smoothly, or would you prefer someone at your side every step leading toward the wedding?

 Discuss what is included in each service the coordinator is providing.
 Wedding catering doesn’t necessary include tables and chairs.

 Ask your candidate how he or she prefers to communicate – over the phone, in person, or email and text.
 How quickly can you expect a reply to any question?
 Remember, an experienced coordinator may be juggling a number of clients, and you may not be top of the list.

 When you check with wedding vendors regarding a particular coordinator, don’t forget to ask about response time.
 This is very important, as many unexpected things can pop up while planning a wedding.
 Ask the vendors if the coordinator is proactive in anticipating and preventing any problems or waits until a snag occurs before taking action?